-Squid or calamari is called makli in India.
-Where there are many versions of Indian squid curry you will find that this spicy east-Indian makli curry is second to none.
+Squid or calamari is called makli by the East Indians.
+While there are many versions of Indian squid curry you will find that this spicy east-Indian makli curry is second to none.
 Made with aromatic bottle masala and tomatoes this is one you will make over and over again.

 How to clean squid/ Makli